leannegelderblom/homepage/CV_print.md

     Industrial Economics*
 -   Jan Boone and Rudy Douven, 2013, 'Competition and budgets in health care'
--   Jan Boone and Christoph Schottmueller, 2013, 'Procurement with specialized firms' 3rd revision *RAND Journal of Economics*
 -   Jan Boone, 2013, 'Optimal coverage in basic and supplementary health
     insurance: the role of cost effectiveness and prevalence'
 -   Jan Boone, 2013, 'Does the market choose optimal health insurance